 If you are going “off course” to sleep in your tent, cabin, or vehicle, you MUST sign out on the BREAK LIST at the timing table, and then sign back in when you start again.
 This way, we won’t worry if we don’t see you for a few hours.
 You may not leave Harrison Bay State Park for any reason unless you are officially stopping AND you notify the timing table crew.

 You may drop down to a shorter distance mid-race and receive a finish time, or you may move up to a longer distance if you’re feeling good (you must pay the difference in price), but you MUST inform the main timing table staff at the start/finish.
+We’re not psychic!

 There will be no awards ceremony.
 We give awards to the final finishers (the perseverance award) of each race.

 This is a low-key, laid-back, family atmosphere kind of deal.
 It’s a camping trip with some running thrown in and a whole lot of food.
 If you are expecting a super-serious, super-competitive racing situation, we suggest you look elsewhere.
 We support fast runners and slow walkers.
+We value camaraderie over competition.
+We become one giant family that doesn’t get dysfunctional because we’re only spending a weekend together.

 But Seriously Though